mountaineerbr/shellDatediff/man/README.md

 Table layouts display of single unit intervals (such as `-vtt`).

 **-u**
 Set or print in UTC times instead of local times.
+This affects how `C-code date` process input dates.

 **-v**, **-vv**, **-vvv**
 Change how output is displayed, verbose levels.